mieweb/docs/content/general-functionality/order-and-result-management/flowsheets-editor.md

 version: 58
 id: 1hjjHvWq5vUEm0hyKXwjoSIMQetroCJIq1WeesFBT-CY
 source: https://drive.google.com/open?id=1hjjHvWq5vUEm0hyKXwjoSIMQetroCJIq1WeesFBT-CY
+menu:
+    main:
+        name: "Flowsheets Editor"
+        identifier: "1hjjHvWq5vUEm0hyKXwjoSIMQetroCJIq1WeesFBT-CY"
+        parent: "103elDMKyCQlA8uZjycHzAZ90L6BR3FTzxRLYOKrgpo8"
+        weight: 1990
 ---
 The following information provides details on how to add and configure flowsheets and questionnaires in the  {{% system-name %}} system.
-For information on accessing and utilizing flowsheets from *within* a patient chart, see our [Observations Tab](https://docs.google.com/document/d/13UOUobSDFmuMqHmgps91RswTip-sSvHqkiAncWNOtaw) help documentation.
+For information on accessing and utilizing flowsheets from *within* a patient chart, see our [Observations Tab](observations-tab.html) help documentation.
 Additionally, to fully utilize flowsheets, the requisite observations will need to be active in the system.
-For a recap of how to add and maintain observation codes, see the [Observation Codes Editor](https://docs.google.com/document/d/1ohx3g_a0w1go9E2uDq5w7nr6-AZ-VrTZhFfiHgfdkwU) and [Observation Code Merging](https://docs.google.com/document/d/17At0A9fBSekiKBKyzhJeCmj9D1qV4PI_pVErgnroP_c) documentation.
+For a recap of how to add and maintain observation codes, see the [Observation Codes Editor](observation-codes-editor.html) and [Observation Code Merging](observation-code-merging.html) documentation.

 ## Overview